lsmor/snake-fury/README.md

 ## Set up a development environment

 I strongly recommend to use [ghcup](https://www.haskell.org/ghcup/) to manage your Haskell toolchain.
 And vscode as your editor.
-A loca development enrivonment can be setted up in three steps.
+A local development environment can be setted up in three steps.
 [Check this guide](https://gist.github.com/lsmor/bb632565cd96be9da589b6e91f80f9ba)

 ## Contributions